maluta/maluta.github.com/_posts/2016-10-02-lkmlrulez.md

 Kernel.org is one of the most beautiful, long term and non-conventional project that I admire.

 Nowadays we got a plethora of "tools" from Slack-like startups to do teamwork in software development.
 It's not a matter of technology anymore.

-We need to understand what's behind our business, what matter most.
+Need to understand what's behind your business, what prioritize and what matter most.